 - Point out self-help information on the Citizens Advice Service.

 - Keep track of the waiting room, and keep clients updated with waiting times.

 - Keep records and enter data onto the computer systems.

-- Liaise with other bureau staff and volunteers
+- Liaise with office staff and volunteers

 Research and Campaign workers